 Dress is casual and should be suited to the weather conditions on the day, however please bear in mind the mixed terrain and wear appropriate comfortable footwear, especially if you are planning to walk the cross-country course and browse the extensive shopping village!
 Wellies are always a safe option as the site can get rather muddy when it rains!

-Bare chests are not permitted in the Marlborough Club.
+Bare chests are not permitted in the Marlborough Pavilion.

 If we are blessed with good weather, do not forget to apply sun block in advance of your arrival and bring extra to top up!